 DTN Video Application Demonstrator using Epidemic Routing (D-VADER)

-In order to test the robustness of the direct H.264 transmission system, a second implementation was developed, utilizing Android smart-phones and IBR-DTN.
+To test the robustness of the direct H.264 transmission system, a second implementation was developed, utilizing Android smart-phones and IBR-DTN.
 The D-VADER application is written in Java and used the H.264 encoder available in the Android operating system to directly generate compressed frames of video from the on-board camera of the phone.
 This data was prefixed with the same CBOR header specified in section 5.2.2, and sent via 802.11n using the TCP convergence layer of IBR-DTN to another IBR node, located on a laptop.
 The IBR instance situated on the laptop relayed the video-bundles to an ION node, which ran the same application as utilized for direct H.264 transmission.

 There were several major differences between this test and other video-over-DTN tests which have been conducted, the largest of which being the usage of dynamic neighbor discovery and routing.
 The Android application was seen to be a surrogate for a mobile camera (such as an EVA helmet camera).
 The inherent unpredictability of communication links for such a camera created a requirement to avoid the usage of static routing.
-Instead, the IP Neighbor Discovery protocol was used in order to allow the Android device to determine its available neighbors for forwarding.
+Instead, the IP Neighbor Discovery protocol was used to allow the Android device to determine its available neighbors for forwarding.
 The Android node did not possess knowledge of an end-to-end route towards the final ION node, so it attempted to forward via the neighbor which it did have knowledge of.

 CFDP-Over-DTN